gem/oq-irmt-qgis/README.md

 have not been properly tested yet, and that could cause the plugin or QGIS to break or to behave unexpectedly.

-Some users reported issues about the `upgrading` process of the plugin to its latest version.
+Some users reported issues about `upgrading` the plugin to its latest version.
 We suggest to `reinstall` the plugin instead, in order to make sure the new installation is done in a clean folder.